Lone Soldier (video game): Gameplay

-Lone Soldier is a 3D polygonal action-adventure/shooter video game that puts the player in control of a lone soldier, battling enemy forces and various hazards.
+Lone Soldier is a 3D polygonal third-person shooter video game that puts the player in control of a lone soldier, battling enemy forces and various hazards.
 The player proceeds forwards through levels, with a fixed camera view and an on screen reticle for aiming weapons.
 The game features a semi-destructible environment, with the player being able to destroy guard towers, enemy tents and set trees on fire, which can damage enemies in the area.
 Weapon pickups are available throughout, allowing the player to use grenades, machine guns, bazookas, shotguns and flamethrowers.
 Each level has a time limit displayed in the lower right corner of the screen.

 The game is made up of four environments or worlds, each with differing enemies and obstacles.
 The jungle environment contains five levels including the boss level.
 Enemies consist of soldiers/grunts, and members of native tribes.
 Soldiers are armed with standard military weaponry and the tribesmen wield spears and poison darts.
 Other hazards include river boats, possessed statues and guard towers.
 The jungle boss raises tribesmen from the dead to battle alongside him.
 Once the boss is sufficiently damaged he transforms into a Werewolf with stagnant breath and club attacks.
 The canyon environment contains four levels including the boss level.
 Additional hazards include a helicopter, tanks and military trucks.
 The canyon boss is a soldier that emerges from the helicopter seen in the previous levels of the canyon.
 The city environment contains four levels including the boss level.
 Additional enemies include armed mutants.
 The boss is the "fat lady" armed with a machine gun and supported by her male companion.
 The alien spaceship environment contains five levels and features several unique enemy types including alien turrets, alien robots, hovering droids and alien soldiers.
 Before facing the final boss of the game, the player must defeat his female guardian.
 Once complete, the player can fight the alien leader Titus in his throne room.
 Once Titus's health is depleted by half he transforms into huge metallic machine.